 Their 2005 Zinfandel was sourced from the Chiles Valley region one of the Napa Valley’s 16 sub appellations (east of the main valley floor).
 This is a very fruit forward wine meant to be consumed with food.
 The 2005 HUNNICUTT Zinfandel offers aromas which slightly hint of oak and white pepper complemented primarily by cherries leading to a palate with additional ripe cherry and strawberry flavors.

-The 2005 HUNNICUTT Napa Valley Cabernet Sauvignon was not yet released at the time of one of our visits due to the wine needing additional bottle aging.
+The 2005 HUNNICUTT Napa Valley Cabernet Sauvignon was not yet released at the time of one of our early visits due to the wine needing additional bottle aging.
 The fruit for this wine came from three premium vineyard sites sourced from Rutherford, Spring Mountain and St. Helena.
 Each vineyard produces wine that is remarkably different from each other but when combined, forms a very elegant wine.
 Trying barrel samples allows one to observe the very distinct taste, color and aroma differences between each vineyard’s fruit.
 For example the particular wine from the Rutherford vineyard features more earthiness along with subtle fruit aromatics as compared to the St. Helena vineyard which offers much more fruit driven aromatics – also noticeable on the palate.
 The tannins are firm yet delicate throughout and end with a silky smooth finish.
 This is a well-balanced wine and is an excellent value.